iamkanishka/Angular-Unit-Testing/README.md

 15. Create Single Post Details Component using Input and Output Property - Angular testing.
 16. Testing the Componenet having INput and Output Event Emmiter with Subscription- Anngular Testing.
 17. Resolving Dependencies for a componenet using TestBed and its Inject Method - ANgular testing.
+18. Introductuion to Angular testBed.Create Componenet and Dependencies with test Bed - Angular testing
+19. Create Component Instance using Angular Testbed with configuretestingModule -  Angular Testing.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.